what nature can teach us about target state architecture

 enterprise architects need uncertainty

+By Michael D. Stark.
 If you need to be sure about which door to walk through (or which to send your company through), then enterprise architecture is going to be a tough gig.
 Enterprise Architects need uncertainty because this is the oil that keeps our trade viable, we just need to embrace it.